Exercise is hard work. It’s time-consuming. Your body aches. Your butt smells like goat cheese. (Anyone? No? Only me?) Why bother, right?

 The Top 6 Reasons You Should Start Working Your Ass Off in the Gym

-Even in the 1800s Henry David Thoreau knew what was up.
-“An early-morning walk is a blessing for the whole day,” he said.
+Even in the 1800s, Henry David Thoreau knew what was up.
+“An early morning walk is a blessing for the whole day,” he said.
 Both science and a great American poet agree: We cannot be our happiest without exercise.

-Setting and achieving goals inside the weight room helps you set and achieve goals outside the weight room.
+Setting and achieving fitness goals helps you set and achieve goals in every other aspect of your life.
 The goal-setting/goal-accomplishing cycle is a learned trait.
-From a very early age, winners start to reinforce this idea that if they set their mind to something and tirelessly work towards its accomplishment, the outcome will be positive.
+From a very early age, winners reinforce a simple idea: If they set their mind to something and work tirelessly toward its accomplishment, the outcome will be positive.

 Do seated rows.